Erez Ziv, Managing Artistic Director

 Hadley is a Bronx-based stage manager, board operator, and lighting designer originally from Fort Wayne, Indiana.
 They are a technical collaborator with the New York Neo-Futurists and have consistently worked in the Kraine since 2014.
 They are also an NYU graduate, a pet care provider with a perfect 5 star rating on Rover, and the proud parent of a hyperactive rescue pitbull mix (see yoshi kuroi’s photo).

-Jimmy Lovett is New York City transplant from North Carolina by way of Massachusetts where they attended Hampshire College.
+Jimmy is New York City transplant from North Carolina by way of Massachusetts where they attended Hampshire College.
 Born into a family of theater nerds, they learned to crawl up stairs in a theater and have generally refused to leave since.
 Jimmy has been working at Frigid since 2018 (if memory serves) and has put up several coproduction shows here.
-They are proud to co-produce Frigid’s annual Queerly Festival with Kevin R. Free.
+They are proud to curate Frigid’s annual Queerly Festival in June.
 They are a writer, theater artist, and maker currently living in Washington Heights with one fiancé, one roommate, and two cats.
 You can check out their Etsy shop or follow them on Instagram @jimmyclovett for crafting and cat pics.

 Sam Hood Adrain, Festival Coordinator